Freebasing Cocaine: Effects and Risks of Freebasing

 Freebasing cocaine is the process of freeing the cocaine base from the salt form in which cocaine is naturally found.
 While crack cocaine is produced by mixing the original cocaine with a combination of water and baking soda, freebase cocaine comes from using ammonia to extract the base.

 There are various methods for freebasing cocaine.
 Typically, it involves using a small glass pipe.
 A small piece of clean, heavy copper is used as a reduction base in which the cocaine can be melted and boiled to a vapor.
-The freebase cocaine is smoked by putting it at the end of the pipe, producing a vapor that is then inhaled by the user.
+The freebase cocaine is then smoked.

 Short-term physical effects include excessive sweating, nausea, pinpoint pupils, insomnia, headaches, and a decline in sexual function.
 Long-term effects of freebase cocaine use include mood changes, irritability, restlessness, depression, anxiety, paranoia, and hallucinations.